maxrumbo/Notes-Application/services-api/README.md

 # Services API (Backend)

-Layanan backend Notes Application berbasis Express.js.
+Express.js-based backend service for the Notes Application.

-## Ringkasan
+## Summary

-Folder ini menyediakan API untuk pengelolaan catatan dan menjadi sumber data untuk frontend di apps-web.
+This folder provides the API for managing notes and serves as the data source for the frontend in apps-web.

-## Endpoint Inti
+## Core Endpoints

 1. POST /notes
 2. GET /notes